tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 # Non-Ephemeral Diffie Hellman {#non-ephemeral}

-Clients MUST NOT offer non-ephemeral FFDH cipher suites in TLS 1.2 connections.
+Clients and servers MUST NOT offer non-ephemeral FFDH cipher suites in TLS 1.2 connections.
 (Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}} and TLS 1.3 does not support FFDH {{!RFC8446}}.)
 This includes all cipher suites listed in the table in
 {{appendix-dh}}.

-Clients SHOULD NOT offer non-ephemeral ECDH cipher suites in TLS 1.2 connections.
+Clients and servers SHOULD NOT offer non-ephemeral ECDH cipher suites in TLS 1.2 connections.
 (Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}} and TLS 1.3 does not support ECDH {{!RFC8446}}.)
 This includes all cipher suites listed in the table in {{appendix-ecdh}}.

 # Ephemeral Finite Field Diffie Hellman {#dhe}

-Clients and servers MAY offer fully ephemeral FFDHE cipher suites in TLS 1.2 connections under the following conditions:
+Clients and servers MUST NOT offer FFDHE cipher suites in TLS 1.2 connections.

-1. Clients and servers MUST NOT reuse ephemeral DHE public keys across TLS connections for all existing (and future) TLS versions.
-Doing so invalidates forward secrecy properties of these connections.
-For DHE, such reuse may also lead to vulnerabilities such as those used in the {{Raccoon}} attack.
-See
-{{sec-considerations}} for related discussion.

-2. The group size is at least 2048 bits.
+This includes all cipher suites listed in the table in {{appendix-dhe}}.

-(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}.
-TLS 1.3 satisfies the second point above {{!RFC8446}} and is not vulnerable to the {{Raccoon}} Attack.)
+(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}.)
+FFDHE cipher suites in TLS 1.3 do not suffer from the above problems {{!RFC8446}}.
+Therefore, clients MAY offer FFDHE cipher suites in TLS 1.3 connections

-We note that, previously, supporting the broadest range of clients would have required supporting either RSA key exchange or 1024-bit FFDHE.
-This is no longer the case, and it is possible to support most clients released since circa 2015 using 2048-bit FFDHE or more modern key exchange methods, and without RSA key exchange {{server_side_tls}}.

-All the cipher suites that do not meet the above requirements are listed in the table in {{appendix-dhe}}.

 # RSA {#rsa}